naveedishaque/cohort_sv/README.md

 This will create a PDF of 3 pages, describing genes that are (i) hit directly, (ii) close to a gene, i.e defined by the `sv_close` parameter in `process_SV_for_circos.pl`, and (iii) to the nearest gene.

+**If you have problems with circos reporting `Error: nrow of "region1" and "region2" differ.` then you will need to remove entries that are not on the usual autosomes**

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/your/project/tags).